chriskyfung/chriskyfung.github.io/_posts/windows/2020-06-23-fix-windows10-boot-loop-after-fail-upgrade.md

 {% include picture.html img="windows/restoring-your-previous-version-of-windows-10" ext="png" alt="Restoring your previous version of Windows...
 Windlows 10" %}

 Many search results relate to this issue, if you google it.
 However, I found most of them did not work for my computer.
 Eventually, I troubleshot the problem by repairing the boot configuration data (BCD) in the EFI partition for Windows 10.
 To do that, you need a Windows 10 repair disc or a Windows 10 installation USB drive.
-If you don't have on one, use another computer to visit [Download Windows 10](https://www.microsoft.com/en-us/software-download/windows10) on the Microsoft website.
+If you don't have one, use another computer to visit [Download Windows 10](https://www.microsoft.com/en-us/software-download/windows10) on the Microsoft website.
 Then, download and run the Media Creation Tool to create a bootable USB or DVD.
 After preparing the repair media, move it to the fault machine and boot up to the Windows Startup Repair mode.

 {% include picture.html img="windows/win10_safe_mode" ext="png" alt="Windows 10 Safe mode" %}